MicrosoftDocs/msix-docs/msix-src/packaging-tool/package-conversion-cli.md

 # Conversion with Command Line Interface (CLI)

+## Automate conversion of Windows installers to MSIX packages using scripts

 <div class="nextstepaction"><p><a class="x-hidden-focus" href="https://www.microsoft.com/en-us/p/msix-packaging-tool/9n5lw3jbcxkf" data-linktype="external">Get MSIX Packaging Tool</a></p></div>

+The MSIX Packaging Tool supports a command-line interface for creating MSIX application packages.
+This enables you to automate the process of repackaging app installers and perform bulk conversions.

+For sample PowerShell and Bash scripts that demonstrate how to automate the process of packaging, signing, managing and distributing MSIX packages, see the [scripts](https://github.com/microsoft/MSIX-Toolkit/tree/master/Scripts) folder of the MSIX Toolkit.

+## Use the Command Line Interface (CLI) with the Command Prompt

 To create a new MSIX package for your application, run the `MsixPackagingTool.exe create-package` command in an administrator Command prompt window.